Chi-teck/sample_catalog/README.md

 The FPM plugin relies on the [Fast CGI Client](https://github.com/hollodotme/fast-cgi-client) and allows you to build panes in background workers without requiring any extra extensions.

-To get the most out of this plugin, make sure you configure the PHP-FPM pool with a sufficient number of workers.
+To get the most out of this plugin, make sure the corresponding PHP-FPM pool is configured with a sufficient number of workers.

 #### Configuration